-The best way to pit cherries to preserve as much fruit as possible
+The best way to pit cherries is to preserve as much fruit as possible

 Cherry pitters can be bought at most quality cook shops.
-When harvesting your own cherries from your garden, it’s a good idea to invest in a good cherry pitter that can pit many cherries at the same time.
+When harvesting your cherries from your garden, it’s a good idea to invest in a good cherry pitter that can pit many cherries simultaneously.

-If you don’t have one, try poking a narrow wooden skewer into the top of the cherry and the pit should pop out.
+If you don’t have one, try poking a thin wooden skewer into the top of the cherry, and the pit should pop out.

 The best sour cherry recipe we know

-As we have had many requests for including recipes in our garden vegetable and herb pages, here is the best recipe we know of using sour cherries:
+As we have had many requests for including recipes in our garden vegetable and herb pages, here is the best recipe we know for using sour cherries:

 Sour cherry crumble with salt flakes